Phil Bates: Quill and Don't Panic

-In 1981, after Trickster left Jet Records label, Bates moved back to Birmingham and re-joined Quill (sometimes referred to as "Kwil"), where he met his future wife, Jo, with whom he later formed the band, Don't Panic.
+In 1981, after Trickster left Jet Records, Bates moved back to Birmingham and re-joined Quill (sometimes referred to as "Kwil"), where he met his second wife, Josephine, with whom he later formed the band Don't Panic.
 After a period writing songs for RCA/Arista Music, Don't Panic spent three years, 1987–1990, playing the hotel circuit in the United Arab Emirates, in Dubai and Abu Dhabi.
-In 1990, Don't Panic returned home just as the first Gulf war started.

 Atlantic

-Bates resumed solo work, and jingle writing/singing/playing at the Old Smithy Studios, Worcester, where he also became lead singer/songwriter and playing guitar, keyboards and bass with the AOR band, Atlantic.
+Bates resumed solo work, and jingle writing/singing/playing at the Old Smithy Studios, Worcester, where he also became lead singer/songwriter and playing guitar, keyboards and bass with the AOR band Atlantic.
 Atlantic released one CD, Power.
 Around the same time, Bates was the featured vocalist on the theme song for The Gladiators TV programme, and featured on several tracks of the accompanying gold-selling album.

 ELO Part II

-In 1993, Bates met up with old friend Kelly Groucutt, who had been ELO bassist, resulting in Bates joining ELO Part 2, replacing Pete Haycock and Neil Lockwood.
-ELO Part 2 took the music of ELO around the world, often playing with symphony orchestras in large venues around the globe.
-Extensive touring in Australia, New Zealand, Argentina, Brazil, Peru, Chile, US, Canada, Latvia, Lithuania, Russia, Poland, Czechoslovakia, South Africa, UK followed ... until 1999, when Bates quit to spend more time with his family, and to pursue a long-held ambition to study for a degree.
+In 1993, Bates met up with old friend Kelly Groucutt, who had been ELO's bassist, resulting in Bates joining ELO Part II, replacing Pete Haycock and Neil Lockwood.
+ELO Part II took the music of ELO around the world, often playing with symphony orchestras in large venues around the globe.
+Extensive touring in Australia, New Zealand, Argentina, Brazil, Peru, Chile, US, Canada, Latvia, Lithuania, Russia, Poland, Czechoslovakia, South Africa, UK followed, until 1999, when Bates quit to spend more time with his family, and to study for a degree.